I want a slow, simple, peaceful life, one that doesn’t ask me to live on edge, one that doesn’t grind my bones to dust just to pay the goddamn rent.

 wondering what is yet to come

-blocks, delays, stagnation
+blocks, delays, and stagnation

-oh hellfire and damnation!
+oh hellfire, woe, and damnation!

 where is this life of ease,

-that others claim to live?
+that others claim exists?

 a grandiose delusion